The-Receiver/C-coreutils/readme.md

 #### Format
 usage:
-format string, "%%" for escaped %, "%a" for next argument in list.
+format string, "%%" for escaped %, "%a" for next argument in list, %s for same argument
-todo:
-- support for an option %s for the same argument as before
-- support for floating-point formatting
-- (optional) support for python-style {0} {1} {n} format specification
-format("%a strings are %a%% cool and nice\n", "format", "100")
+in list as last one.